14 Can’t Miss Vegan Restaurants in Bangkok + Tips

 Essential Bangkok Vegan Travel Tips

-I was really pleased with Bangkok’s vegan scene, and while there are many vegan and vegetarian restaurants, the term vegan isn’t always widely understood.
+I was really pleased with all of the vegan restaurants in Bangkok, but when you go outside of them it can get tricky — the term vegan isn’t always widely understood.
 To make your trip as seamless as possible, it’s good to do and know these things before you go!

-If you need clarification on whether something is vegan or that the person understands your request, look for the red and yellow Jain symbol.
+If you need clarification on whether something is vegan or that the person understands your request, look for the red and yellow Jae symbol.
 This symbol means the dish isn’t made with animal products (it’s also not made with garlic, onion, or other root veggies).
 This is really helpful if you’re eating at an omnivore spot.
-Also, the term Jain is well known, so there is no confusion if you ask what dish is Jain.
+Also, the term is well known, so there is no confusion if you ask what dish is Jae.

 This app will help bridge language barriers and help you decipher ingredient labels and menus.
 You can use it in a couple of different ways.
 First, simply type what you want to say and show the other person (I did that a few times in shops and restaurants, and it was always understood).
 Second, take a photo of a label or product using the app, which will automatically translate into your language.
 This is really helpful when you’re in a market or grocery store.